 If you have used a non-default Management Center home directory location, you must provide the path to the home directory with the -H (or --home) option.

 21.3.
-Changing User Password
+Creating Users

-The change-user-password command resets the password of a specified user in the default security provider.
-Note that you must stop the Management Center web application before running this command.
+The user create task creates a new user in the default security provider.
+Note that you must stop the Management Center web application before running this task.